 I believe having God and prayer at the center of our marriage is the reason we are still together.
 We also realized that meeting God in the middle was only part of the battle.
-Both of us putting in the work was another essential aspect of saving our marriage.
+Both of us putting in the work was another essential aspect of repairing our marriage.

 I believe having God and prayer at the center of our marriage is the reason we are still together.

 In addition to tons of prayer and seeking God, along our journey, I learned several lessons.
 I learned the meaning of authenticity, to heal past traumas and the importance of building trust.
-Implementing these principles has not only strengthened our marriage, but I’ve since found they are also the very things scaling my business right now!
+Implementing these principles has not only strengthened and repaired our marriage, but I’ve since found they are also the very things scaling my business right now!
 At their core, I believe these concepts can improve any relationship both personally and professionally.